Operated by East Boldre Community Stores Limited.

 Gravestone Recording

-Of the 500+ burials on the chapel site, 55 gravestones remain; some are very eroded and no longer fully legible.
+Of the 500+ burials on the chapel site, 54 gravestones remain; some are very eroded and no longer fully legible.
+Thanks to players of the National Lottery we were awarded funding to produce a digital record of the gravestones and their inscriptions before they are eroded any further.

 In preparation for recording, the gravestones were cleared of the masses of brambles and ivy and cleaned by teams of volunteers following War Memorial Trust guidelines.
 This revealed some text that was not previously visible.